 If you have been convicted of a criminal offense in California, you may be eligible for a procedure known as expungement.
 This legal process involves filing a petition to ask a judge to dismiss a prior conviction, effectively removing it from your criminal record.
 Whether or not you are eligible for expungement depends on multiple factors, including the particulars of your case, the severity of your crime, and your criminal history.

 To determine if you qualify for expungement, it is in your best interest to consult with an experienced Orange Country lawyer.
 Although some cases are a straightforward yes or no, it may be possible for a skilled defense attorney to negotiate expungement in situations where you may be initially deemed ineligible.
 In many ways, expungement is the fresh start people need to get their lives back.
-Don’t attempt to navigate this complex process on your own.
+Do not attempt to navigate this complex process on your own.
 Contact The Law Offices of Bryan R. Kazarian today at 855-918-4253 for a confidential consultation about your case.

 Generally speaking, to qualify for expungement in California, you must have been assigned probation—and not sentenced to prison—for the crime in question.
 Furthermore, you must have completed that probation without any serious issues.
 Any outstanding fees, fines, and restitution also need to be paid, and you cannot have been convicted of another crime.

 All that being said, an experienced expungement lawyer may be able to get an exception made if you ran into problems while on probation.
-To do this, your attorney will position you in the most favorable light possible to show that your convictions don’t align with your true character; in essence, you made mistakes and you’ve learned your lesson.
+To do this, your attorney will position you in the most favorable light possible to show that your convictions do not align with your true character; in essence, you made mistakes and you have learned your lesson.

 Contrary to popular belief, there is not a waiting period for expungement in California.
 As long as you have successfully completed probation, you can file for expungement the next day.
 In fact, when it comes to expungement, the sooner the better.